Sales Management Pain Point #2

 - Flexibility No 2 companies are alike—hence the technology should be extremely flexible so that it can be rapidly and easily customized to a company’s requirements.
 Such flexibility also includes ease of maintenance so that modifications can be made on the fly.

-- Implementation Today no company has weeks or months to get a technology up and running, and trained in on users.
+- Implementation Today no company has weeks or months to get the technology up and running, and trained in on users.
 It should take days or, at the very outside, a week or so.

 - Processes Your sales processes, reflected in your digital pipeline stages, are crucial and must reflect buyer patterns as closely as possible.
 With the advent of the Internet, it’s a buyer’s world.
 If vendors aren’t following the buyer’s patterns and trends, they will be missing deals.
 Your technology must be totally and rapidly adaptable to buyer patterns and your company’s processes.